-Our Board of Trustees are responsible for the overall control and strategic direction of the Charity.
+Our Board of Trustees are responsible for the overall financial control and strategic direction of the Charity.

 They meet regularly during the year to consider, determine and review British Blind Sport's strategies and policies, and to receive reports from senior management.

-Our Trustees bring to the Charity a depth and breadth of expertise with extensive backgrounds in the legal, finance and business management professions, communications and professional services.
+Our Trustees bring to the Charity a breadth of knowledge and expertise with extensive backgrounds in the legal, finance and business management professions, communications and professional services.

 All Trustees work for British Blind Sport on an unpaid as well as voluntary capacity.

-The Board have delegated some of their powers and responsibilities to a series of committees and panels that cover areas such as Finance, Legal, and Risk.
-These panels comprise Trustees, management and external advisors/experts.
+The Board have delegated some of their powers and responsibilities to a series of committees and panels that cover Classification, Diversity, Finance, Governance, HR, Membership, and Safeguarding.
+These committees and panels comprise of Trustees, management and external advisors/experts.

 Meet our Trustees